 - Set agent log level.

-- Enable hot sensor placement, Leak Analysis Memory Snapshot automatic generation, and Trending / Leak Analysis Memory Snapshot creation for .NET CLRs.
+- Enable hot sensor placement, Leak Analysis Memory Snapshot automatic generation, and Trending/Leak Analysis Memory Snapshot creation for .NET CLRs.

 - Adjust auto-sensor resolution for tolerable overhead.

-Access the Agent Mapping Advanced Settings dialog box
+To access the Advanced Settings dialog box:

 Buffer saturation threshold: If the Agent's communication buffer is filled above this threshold, no new PurePaths are added to the buffer until the buffer empties below the threshold.
 This increases the amount of correct PurePaths in certain Agent overload scenarios.

-Timer: Specifies a specific timer type to use for measuring method execution time.
+Specifies a specific timer type to use for measuring method execution time.